jeyrb/hass_supernotify/README.md

 * Defaulting of targets and data in static config, and overridable at notification time
 * Generic support for any notification method, plus canned delivery methods to simplify common cases, especially for tricky ones like Apple Push
 * Reloadable configuration
+* Well-behaved `notify` extension, so can use data templating, `notify.group` and other notify features.

 ## Installation